 The recommended budgetary reprogramming (opens new window) would cost the NCUA an estimated $2.4 million in 2021, while already approved employee leave payouts will cost approximately $1.6 million.
 After these expenditures, the NCUA staff projects the residual budget balance for 2021 will be approximately $24.6 million that can be used to offset future budget needs by the agency.

 The NCUA Board unanimously approved an exemption for Oregon’s revised member business lending rule (opens new window).

 In June 2021, the Oregon Department of Consumer and Business Services submitted a request for the NCUA Board to make a determination that the state’s proposed revisions to the Oregon member business lending rule would meet the standards specified in section 723.10(a) of the NCUA’s regulations.
 The Board agreed that Oregon’s rule covers all the provisions and is no less restrictive than Part 723 of the NCUA’s Rules and Regulations.

-Under the NCUA’s member business lending rule (opens new window), states wishing to have their own versions of the NCUA’s rule must receive NCUA Board approval.
+Under the NCUA’s member business lending rule (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) , states wishing to have their own versions of the NCUA’s rule must receive NCUA Board approval.

 The NCUA tweets all open Board meetings live.
 Follow @TheNCUA (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
 We encourage you to read the NCUA's exit link policies. (opens new page).) on Twitter, and access Board Action Memorandums and NCUA rule changes at www.ncua.gov.
 The NCUA also live streams, archives and posts videos of open Board meetings online.